BSc 1st Year Botany Range of Thallus Organisation Sample Model Practice Question Answer Papers

 1. Motile forms

 These forms of algae are the simplest in the organization of thallus.
-The simple types are unicellular and remain motile practically throughout their life time.
-Chlamydomonas affords an example of the simplest form seen in the green algae.
-This is spherical, unicellular, uninucleate and biflagellate structure with a prominent cup shaped chloroplast.
+The simple types are unicellular and remain motile practically throughout their lifetime.
+Chlamydomonas affords an example of the simplest form seen in green algae.
+This is a spherical, unicellular, uninucleate, and biflagellate structure with a prominent cup-shaped chloroplast.
 The cells swim with the help of their flagella.

 The motile unicellular algae unite to form colonial from e.g., numbers of orders volovocales.
 These colonies move in water with the help of flagella of the peripheral cells.
-Each colony consists of definite number of cell arranged in a specific manner e.g., Pascheriella has 2-4 cells, Gonium has 4-16 cells, Eudorina has 32 cells, Volvox has 500-2000 cells in each colony.
+Each colony consists of a definite number of cells arranged in a specific manner e.g., Pascheriella has 2-4 cells, Gonium has 4-16 cells, Eudorina has 32 cells, and Volvox has 500-2000 cells in each colony.

 2. Palmelloid forms